rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

   username: "michaelrose"  # https://www.facebook.com/michaelrose
 ```

-**ProTip:** To debug Open Graph data use [this tool](https://developers.facebook.com/tools/debug/) to test your pages.
+**专家提醒：** To debug Open Graph data use [this tool](https://developers.facebook.com/tools/debug/) to test your pages.
 If content changes aren't reflected you will probably have to hit the **Scrape Again** button to refresh.
 {: .notice--info}

 ##### Open Graph default image